The European Bonsai Pottery Contest 2026 |

 In 2015 Andrew also decided with friends and fellow well-known potters Tom Benda and Thor Holvila, to meet on a yearly basis at a new location, and produce unique artisanal pieces created as a fusion of three very different styles.
 The Triskele group was born.

+| Over the years the EBPC purchased quite a few of these great pieces, which proudly remain in the EBPC collection.
 It is a wonder to appreciate Andrew's work within these great pieces, in additional to that of Tom and Thor.
-This fusion of styles allowed each artist to push their boundaries whilst being altered or embellished by the eye of a fellow artist.
+This fusion of styles allowed each artist to push their boundaries whilst being altered or embellished by the eye of a fellow artist. |

 Andrew was also a big fan of studio ceramics, and I was always absorbed when I got the chance to see his collection.
 Especially fascinating to him were the Mashiko style works resulting from the collaboration between Bernard Leach and Shoji Hamada in the 1920's, and the great artists this movement has produced since.

+| Always very generous with his knowledge, our chats about the intricacies and techniques employed will remain with me, and further encouraged my own captivation and appreciation of yunomi and chawan.
 On request for yunomi in green, Andrew was kind enough to make these yunomi for my collection, with tactile manipulated and faceted forms and interesting glazes.
-The bottom right yunomi was also rake fired and has incredible irridenscence, in addition to dents for thumb and forefinger.
+The bottom right yunomi was also rake fired and has incredible irridenscence, in addition to dents for thumb and forefinger. |

 At the end of January 2025, Andrew was due to retire from his work at the London Underground, to concentrate on his ceramics full time.